AaronGazzola/ApexApps.Dev_V1/README.md

 ## About

-ApexApps.dev is the portfolio website for Apex Apps - Web Application Development by Aaron Gazzola.
+ApexApps.dev is the portfolio, blog, and information website for Apex Apps, a web application development business owned and operated by Aaron Gazzola.

 ---